zwpku/EigenPDE-NN/examples/test-ex2/MDdata/README.md

    namd2 ./colvars.conf
 ```

    This step performs a ABF simulation, using the collective variables defined in [colvars.in](./abf-varing-20ns/colvars.in).
    The information on the estimated biasing forces will be stored in the files *colvarso.count* and *colvarso.grad*.

 ### Second, run a 20ns simulation under fixed biasing force

-1. prepare the rescaled biasing force
+1. Prepare the rescaled biasing force

 ```
    python ./rescale_abf_force.py
 ```

-2. copy the initial states generated in a previous step.
+2. Copy the initial states generated in a previous step.

 ```
    cp ./abf-varying-20ns/equilvaco.* ./abf-fixed-100ns-0.7/
 ```

-3. start the simulation
+3. Start the simulation

 ```
    cd ./abf-fixed-100ns-0.7